Sale Isaia

-Sale Isaia Jr. (June 13, 1972 – November 23, 2022) was an American professional football guard.
-He played college football at UCLA.
+Sale Isaia Jr. (June 13, 1972 – November 23, 2022) was an American professional football player who was a guard in the National Football League (NFL).
+He played college football for the UCLA Bruins.
 He was originally signed as an undrafted free agent by the Cleveland Browns in 1995.

 College career

-Isaia attended UCLA and originally played on the defensive line his first three seasons before being moved to the offensive line.
+Isaia attended the University of California, Los Angeles (UCLA) and originally played on the defensive line his first three seasons before being moved to the offensive line.

 Professional career

 After going undrafted in the 1995 NFL draft, Isaia was signed by the Cleveland Browns.
 As a rookie, he did not appear in any games.
 In 1996, he appeared in nine games.
 In 1997, he injured his knee and was placed on injured reserve on August 18, 1997.
 However, he didn't appear in another game until 2000.

 On April 1, 1999, Isaia signed with the Indianapolis Colts.
 On February 17, 2000, he was signed by the Oakland Raiders.
 He was released on August 27, 2000.
-Three days laters, he was signed by the New England Patriots.
+Three days later, he was signed by the New England Patriots.
 In 2000, he appeared in all 16 regular season games starting 14.
 On May 15, 2001, he was released by the Patriots.